simplymercurial/ObfuscatorSG/README.md

 Big Rule #1: Anything that can be done can be undone (sometimes trivially).

-Big Rule #2: I don't guarantee this will work with every script.
+Note: I don't guarantee this will work with every script.
 Particularly, but not limited to, bad coding practices.

 Requirements: